10 of the best bubbles to sleep in, from Sydney to Iceland

-1. Finn Lough Forest Domes, Enniskillen UK
+1. Finn Lough Forest Domes, Enniskillen, UK

-2. Beach Bubble, Finolhu Maldives
+2. Beach Bubble, Finolhu, Maldives

 The white sands of Finolhu, Maldives’ self-proclaimed “grooviest” island, have a secluded bubble of their own to boast.
 Its beachfront location makes for a sweetly romantic beach getaway with a twist, available exclusively on one-night-only ‘Dream Eclipse’ experiences.
 Bespoke furnishings include a four-poster bed with soft, white drapes, and a separate adjoining bathroom includes a shower.
 In the evening, enjoy a private beach barbecue for two on the 1.5-kilometre expanse of sand.
 Wake the following day to the blushed tones of sunrise over the sea at your doorstep and breakfast on the water’s edge.

-3. Buubble South Coast, Reykjavik Iceland
+3. Buubble South Coast, Reykjavik, Iceland

 The transparent domes of Buubble, Iceland’s exact South Coast locations are only provided upon booking one of the exclusive overnight tours, but a stay here promises stargazers the opportunity to fall asleep to the alluring dance of the aurora borealis overhead, surrounded by dense pine forest.
 There are three separate bubbles, each accommodating two people and located a short walking distance from a service house with amenities such as a shower and Wi-Fi.
 The Northern Lights experience is available only through tours offered through the winter, which take guests from Reykjavik (around one hour from Keflavik International Airport) by luxury SUV to its hidden route, which includes walking directly behind the Seljalandsfoss Waterfall –an immense 65 metres high – to Black Sand Beach which, as the name suggests, is unlike any beach of Australia’s own white coastlines.

-4. Bubbletent Australia, New South Wales Australia
+4. Bubbletent Australia, New South Wales, Australia

-Three unique locations offer unequaled overviews of Capertee Valley in New South Wales, around three hours from its bustling heart of Sydney.
+Three unique locations offer unequalled overviews of Capertee Valley in New South Wales, around three hours from its bustling heart of Sydney.
 The bubbles – named Leo, Virgo and Cancer, presumably inspired by their coveted views of the night sky – are each hidden from the others, offering such welcome mod-cons as a telescope, fire pit and private deck.
 Virgo is the most opulent of the accommodation offerings; recline on its ‘love swing’ to enjoy romantic vistas or, better yet, take a soak in the outdoor wood-fired bathtub as the sun sets before sinking into crisp white linen in the climate-controlled bubble.

-5. Kakslauttanen Arctic Resort, Lapland Finland
+5. Kakslauttanen Arctic Resort, Lapland, Finland

-On the footstep of Urho Kekkonen National Park – the largest in Finland, covering some 2,550 square kilometres – Kakslauttanen offers unique Glass Igloo accommodation amid one of the world’s most unscathed natural environments; the crystal water running through the streams here is so clean, it can be drunk straight from its source.
+On the doorstep of Urho Kekkonen National Park – the largest in Finland, covering some 2,550 square kilometres – Kakslauttanen offers unique Glass Igloo accommodation amid one of the world’s most pristine natural environments; the crystal water running through the streams here is so clean, it can be drunk straight from its source.
 Found along the road to the Arctic Sea, the four-person igloos include a toilet and shower, with a sauna available in a separate building nearby.
 Larger groups can choose the Kelo-Glass igloos, which accommodate six in a unique hybrid of log chalet with an igloo-style dome on one end.
 Whichever suits, guests can expect a cosy, snow-dusted retreat complete with an art gallery and restaurants on grounds, with views of the Northern Lights its centrepiece.

-6. Ridgeback Lodge, New Brunswick Canada
+6. Ridgeback Lodge, New Brunswick, Canada

-7. Levin Inglut, Kittilä Finland
+7. Levin Inglut, Kittilä, Finland

-8. Attrap’Rêves, Marseille France
+8. Attrap’Rêves, Marseille, France

-9. Campera Hotel Burbuja, Baja California Mexico
+9. Campera Hotel Burbuja, Baja California, Mexico

-Ten spacious, well appointed bubbles at Campera Hotel Burbuja are the only accommodation of their kind in North America, designed in France and boasting a stunning location amid the vineyards of Mexico.
+Ten spacious, well-appointed bubbles at Campera Hotel Burbuja are the only accommodation of their kind in North America, designed in France and boasting a stunning location amid the vineyards of Mexico.
 Sleeping two, each is equipped to handle even the harshest of the region’s climates, pressurised and climate-controlled with heating and cooling systems within.
-In a Bubble Suite, wake to views of the vineyards from the comfort of a full-sized bed, with the added comfort of a private bathroom complete with regional soaps and creams.
+In a Bubble Suite, wake to views of the vineyards from the comfort of a full-sized bed, with the added indulgence of a private bathroom complete with regional soaps and creams.
 Nearby, fall in love with Mexican wines at the multitude of excellent wineries that call Valle de Guadalupe home.

-10. Bubble Lodge, Bois Cheri Mauritius
+10. Bubble Lodge, Bois Cheri, Mauritius

 LEAD IMAGE: BUUBBLE TOURS, ICELAND